 In this post, I’ve rounded round up some cheese board pics I had on hand—these are ones I’ve made recently.
 I will share the steps to build an ultimate cheese board, where to shop for the components, and tips for assembling it all!

-The first thing to do is start a big serving plate.
-I have a complete weakness for good serving pieces.
-I know I should quit buying more and more serving pieces, but I honestly just can’t resist!
+The first thing to do is start with a big serving plate or board.
 Make sure the ones you’re looking at have some size to them if you’re making a platter for a party.
-It takes a fair amount of space to do what I’m showing in my pics below.
+It takes a fair amount of space to do what I’m showing in my pics in this post.